fangyidong/json-simple/README.txt

 [CHANGE LOG]
+Version 2.1.0 (2016/09/*)
+* Bug fix: JsonObject#getDefaultByte(key, defaultValue) now properly returns a byte value instead of a float.
+* Enhancement: JsonObject has typed gets for each JSON value type.
+* Enhancement: JsonArray and JsonObject no longer return primitives.

 Version 2.0.0 (2016/09/*)
 * Davin Loegering was added to the list of Authors.
 * Consolidated the author list, change log, and license files from the base directory into the README.txt file.